 This weird situation, this mental limbo, got me thinking.
 What if I’m not, in fact, an imposter?
 What if my skill is not completely made up?
 What if I am, for all intents and purposes, a programmer?
 Come to think of it, I’m writing programs.
 I’m building applications.
 However simple or boring they might be, they solve clients’ problems and deliver exactly what they asked for, on time.
 I write code and some smart people are happy to pay me for it, so long as it does what it’s supposed to do.

-But when I say “I’m coding” what I really mean is I stumble upon something I don’t know or can’t remember how to do, google it, google it some more, google the shit out of it, try a dozen of different ways to get where I need to be, figure things out after all, and fist-pump when it all starts to click.
+But when I say “I’m coding” what I really mean is I stumble upon something I don’t know or can’t remember how to do, google it, google it some more, google the shit out of it, try a dozen different ways to get where I need to be, figure things out after all, and fist-pump when it all starts to click.
 In my mind, however, real programmers just code: they know what to type into their IDE right away, with all the syntax, patterns, and algorithms at the tip of their fingers, ready to go.

 One thing I found very helpful and empowering is watching other people code.
 I’m not talking about nicely edited tutorials and polished explainer videos, but about people just turning on their screen capture software and a webcam, and streaming whatever happens.
 Apparently, other people google too, and make silly mistakes, and do weird stuff for seemingly no reason, and squash them pesky bugs, and refer to StackOverflow, and so much more!
-Watching people live code was an eye-opener, and a thrill!
-Not the nail-biting kind of thrill, but the kind where you’re thrilled to see people make mistakes, get frustrated, answer questions, get confused by their own code, but figure it out more often then not.
+Watching people live code was an eye-opener and a thrill!
+Not the nail-biting kind of thrill, but the kind where you’re thrilled to see people make mistakes, get frustrated, answer questions, get confused by their own code, but figure it out more often than not.
 And most of the videos I’ve seen have this theme in them: this kind of stuff helps you get better at coding and overcome imposter syndrome.

 So, with extreme anxiety bordering on full-on panic, I announce that I will be live-streaming some of my coding sessions on Twitch.
 Please, follow, subscribe, and join in.
 I will be talking a lot, google even more, and use StackOverflow obsessively.
 It’s also going to be “if you see something, say something” situation, so when you see me doing something completely idiotic and totally stupid, please, let me know.